Chris Oyakhilome: Personal life

 Chris Oyakhilome married Anita Ebhodaghe on 2 February 1991.
 They met as students at the university.
 Anita was also a pastor in Christ Embassy and was widely known as Pastor Anita.
-They later had two daughters, Sharon and Charlene.
+They later had two daughters.

 The couple filed for divorce on 9 April 2014.
 In an official release made by Pastor Anita's legal team, Attwaters Jameson Hill, the divorce was confirmed completed on 8 February 2016, stating, "Anita Oyakhilome would like to confirm that she is no longer involved in or part of Christ Embassy AKA Believers Loveworld Inc."

-On 6 October 2018, Pastor Benny Hinn officiated the wedding ceremony of Oyakhilome's first daughter, Sharon, to Phillip Frimpong; a Ghanaian, with former President Olusegun Obasanjo as chairman of the occasion.

 In 2011, Forbes estimated Oyakhilome's wealth as between $30 million and $50 million.

-Philanthropic work
+Charitable work

-Oyakhilome operates the Inner City Mission Project, which works to assist orphaned and indigent children in inner cities in several countries.
-The organisation is under the auspices of the Chris Oyakhilome Foundation International, which works to help the poor and those in the inner cities.
-The organisation sends relief materials to countries when disasters strike and works with government organisations to improve social well-being.
+Oyakhilome operates the Inner City Mission Project, which works to assist orphaned and impoverished children in inner cities in several countries.

-The Chris Oyakhilome Foundation is one of the major sponsors of the inner city orphanage homes in Africa managed by pushaboo, an organisation spearheading the care of mothers and babies around the world.

-Other agencies supported by Chris Oyakhilome Foundation International (COFI) include the Volunteer Medical Corps, Trauma Care International Foundation, Inner City Mission for Children, Future Africa Leaders Foundation, and the Bible for All Mission.
+Other agencies supported by Chris Oyakhilome Foundation International (COFI) include the Volunteer Medical Corps, Trauma Care International Foundation, Future Africa Leaders Foundation, and the Bible for All Mission.

 In an inquiry started in 2013, the UK Charity Commission found there was "serious misconduct and/or mismanagement" in the administration of the "Christ Embassy", a charity associated with Oyakhilome and his church's activities.
-An interim manager was appointed to review the activities and governance of the charity, leading to a report that “the board of trustees appears to be fragmented” and “appear to have little appreciation of their roles, duties and obligations as Trustees”.
+An interim manager was appointed to review the activities and governance of the charity, leading to a report that "the board of trustees appears to be fragmented" and "appear to have little appreciation of their roles, duties and obligations as Trustees".
 The interim manager served until the appointment of a new board of trustees in 2016.
 Following the appointment of the new board of trustees, significant progress was made to address the governance and improve oversight and control of the charity.